Desigual

 Desigual (/es/); Catalan: /ca/); meaning "unequal, uneven") is a Spanish fashion label.
-The company was founded by Thomas Meyer in 1984, and is headquartered in Barcelona, Spain.
-As of 2022, it had a presence in 109 countries, with different distribution channels and several partners.
+The company was founded by Thomas Meyer in 1984, and is headquartered in Barcelona, Catalonia.
+The company designs and markets ready-to-wear clothing for women, men and children, as well as accessories, footwear and other lifestyle products.

+Desigual is known for its distinctive creative identity, characterized by bold colors, prints, patchwork and artistic influences.
+Its collections have also incorporated collaborations with designers, artists, musicians, brands, and cultural figures.

+As of 2025, Desigual operates in more than 100 countries through a network of directly operated stores, wholesale partners, department store concessions, e-commerce platforms and its official online store.

 History

 In 1983, founder Thomas Meyer designed a jacket made from scraps of second-hand jeans, then known as the "Iconic Jacket".
 The following year, he launched the brand Desigual.
-The idea came from Spanish filmmaker Isabel Coixet.
+The idea of the name came from Spanish filmmaker Isabel Coixet.
 In 1986, the company opened its first own store in the harbor of Ibiza and included its first logo – a graphical representation of a naked man and woman holding hands – designed by Peret.